jebeck88/Csharp_examples/Animals/README.md

 2. Uses an abstract base class to capture common behavior of the subtypes (AbstractAnimal)

-3. Uses a threadsafe singleton (AnimalShelter)
+3. Uses a repository implemented as a threadsafe singleton (AnimalShelter)

 4. Uses a factory and static, generic factory method (AnimalBreeder)